 How can Botox help with your nose?

 Botox/Dysport/Xeomin (BTXA) is for relaxing muscles, while fillers help to “fill” and heighten areas.

-How then can Botox help with a rhinoplasty?
+How then can Botox help with improving the appearance of a nose?

 The answer is that it can actually relax muscles that are causing a wide or depressed nose tip!
 This can help make your nose tip smaller, and even lift it higher.